Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 Miami (OH) Stats and Trends

-- The RedHawks have covered the spread once this season when underdogs by 8.5 points or more (in two chances).
+- This season, the RedHawks have one against the spread win in two games as an underdog of 7.5 points or more.

-- Miami (OH)'s games this year have gone over the point total two times in three opportunities (66.7%).
+- Miami (OH)'s games this season have hit the over on two of three set point totals (66.7%).

 - The RedHawks have turned the ball over three times, one fewer times than the Black Knights have forced turnovers (4).